太陽工業コラム

 In addition, the placement of the crane had to be done from only one side, and it was necessary to share wisdom and consider the best construction method for the different conditions each time.

-The ingenuity and hurdles we have overcome are food for the future,
+The ingenuity and hurdles we have overcome are learning lessons for the future.

-The spirit of a Taiyo Kogyo man who learns from his predecessors and passes it on to his juniors
+The spirit of a Taiyo Kogyo employee who learns from his predecessors and passes it on to his juniors.

 Although membrane structures are strong once completed, they are unstable during construction.
 As the typhoon season in September arrived shortly after construction began, wind resistance measures had been taken.
 However, the membrane under construction was damaged in part by stronger-than-expected winds, and we had to replace parts and make partial repairs.
 It takes about a week to safely secure a large membrane panel of approximately 100 m in length, so we had to plan the installation by calculating the weather conditions days ahead to determine if strong winds would occur during that time.